KeshavHegde/calculator/README.md

 # **Kalpavriksha Assignments**

- Assignment 1: Calculator Program
+ Assignment 1: 1.
+Simple calculator using C

- Assignment 2: User management using CRUD operations on File Using C
+               2. User management using CRUD operations on File Using C